ncbi/workshop-ncbi-data-with-python/README.md

 ## Instructions:

 1. Start AWS instance with TLJH.
-Copy the `jupyterhub_setup.sh` from this repo into the instances "User data" field.
+Copy the `tljh-setup.sh` from this repo into the instances "User data" field.
 2. Connect the instance to the ElasticIP
 3. Wait ~10 min for the Hub to be set up.